icebreakerone/ib1-technical-docs/docs/metadata.md

 The following fields must be included in every DCAT object.
 Metadata will be visible to all pariticipants in the Trust Framework, and may be visible to anyone on the open web without authentication in an open index.

 [dcterms:title](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/title/)
-: Short title for this data set.
+: Short title for this dataset.

 [dcterms:publisher](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/publisher/)
 : The URL of the Data Provider's record in the Scheme Directory.

 [dcterms:license](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#license)
-: The URL of a Licence, which must be registered with the Registry.
+: The URL of a Licence.
 All use of this data source is subject to this Licence.
+Where a data source is Scheme-conforming, the URL will be registered in the Registry.

+`ib1:trustFramework`
+: The URL of the Trust Framework(s) the dataset is assured under.

+`ib1:datasetAssurance`
+: The assurance level for this dataset.

 `ib1:sensitivityClass`
-: The [data sensitivity class](glossary.md#term-Data-sensitivity-class) of this data set.
+: The [data sensitivity class](glossary.md#term-Data-sensitivity-class) of this dataset.
 In the current IB1 Trust Framework this should always be one of [IB1-O](glossary.md#term-Data-sensitivity-class-open),  [IB1-SA](glossary.md#term-Data-sensitivity-class-shared-A) or [IB1-SB](glossary.md#term-Data-sensitivity-class-shared-B), no other classes are permitted.
-The value of this property also determines the level of [API](glossary.md#term-Application-programming-interface) security imposed, with [IB1-O](glossary.md#term-Data-sensitivity-class-open) data sets being open data with no additional security, and the two shared data classes mandating [FAPI](glossary.md#term-Financial-Grade-API) security using the IB1 Trust Framework.
+The value of this property also determines the level of [API](glossary.md#term-Application-programming-interface) security imposed, with [IB1-O](glossary.md#term-Data-sensitivity-class-open) datasets being open data with no additional security, and the two shared data classes mandating [FAPI](glossary.md#term-Financial-Grade-API) security using the IB1 Trust Framework.

-Additional fields will be made mandatory for Scheme-confirming data sources by the Scheme Catalog Requirements Document.
+Additional fields may be made mandatory for Scheme-confirming data sources by the Scheme Catalog Requirements Document.

 ## Conformance and access control metadata fields